alx2009/K197Control/K197control_commands.md

 - Setting the range has an effect only in Volt and Ohm mode, where it will override the front panel switches
 - If the range is subsequently changed with the front panel switches, it will override the value set via IEEE 488 interface (at least with firmware A01).
-- In Amper mode, setting the range via IEEE 488 interface has no effect
+- In Ampere mode, setting the range via IEEE 488 interface has no effect

 # Command Data - B1 Encoding